CharlesB8/SeleniumLab/README.md

 # SeleniumLab

-This is a basic lab project practicing using Selenium
+This is a basic lab project to practice using Selenium